-The Apollo Area Historical Society will begin our 2021 Sunday Evening Series on Sunday, April 4.
+The Apollo Area Historical Society will begin our 2022 Sunday Evening Series on Sunday, April 3.
 Stay tuned to our web page so you don’t miss a single program!
+We will have other events through the year.
 Most of the programs will be held at 6:30 p.m. at the WCTU Building/Museum on N. 2nd Street, Apollo.
-Many of the programs are free, but donations are always appreciated.
+The programs are free, but donations are always appreciated.
 For more information, call 724-478-2899 or email email@example.com.
 Due to the covid virus, please call ahead to be sure the program is still happening!
 Thank you.

 If you know of someone who has an interesting tale to tell, please let us know as we are always on the lookout for presenters!